DIY PR for B2B Technology Companies

 That second piece is crucial for a few reasons.
 First, the marketing lead is usually the point person for a PR agency, and we have found this person to be the single biggest factor for predicting the success of a PR program.
 Without the point person, PR inevitably gets pushed to the bottom of the founder's to-do list.

 With so many demands on your time already, adding PR efforts may seem impractical.
 But remember: it takes just a few minutes each day to build the relationships that can earn your company coverage and recognition.
-And the next time you’re in a funding conversation or angling to hire an amazing CTO who’s being courted by bigger, better-established businesses, that coverage could make a difference.
+And the next time you’re trying to close a deal, in a funding conversation, or angling to hire an amazing CTO who’s being courted by bigger, better-established businesses, that coverage could make a difference.

 Want to chat more about your PR goals?
 Grab some time with me!